NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 |[NextGenSoftware.OASIS.API.FrontEnd.Web](#the-oasis-api---karma-system)| This is the Web front-end for the OASIS API and will show the user's Avatar/Profile along with their Karma levels (and where the karma came from).
 It will also show what Satellite apps/games/websites that are using the API.
 This will form the foundation of the NextGen Social Network (a sub-component of Our World).
 |[NextGenSoftware.OASIS.API.FrontEnd.Unity](#holounity)| This shows how the OASIS API is used in Unity to render the users profile data to the 3D Avatar.
 |NextGenSoftware.OASIS.API.WebAPI| This will expose the OASIS API as a RESTful service over HTTP.
 In future there will also be a websocket HTTP & websocket JSON RPC 2.0 interface.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Core](#holooasis)| This contains the core code for the HoloOASIS Provider, that wraps around the HoloNETClient to talk to Holochain.
-This implements the IOASISStorage interface allowing the OASIS API to read & write the users profile data to Holochain.
+This implements the [IOASISStorage](#ioasisstorage)interface allowing the OASIS API to read & write the users profile data to Holochain.
+It also implements the [IOASISNET](#ioasisnet) interface allowing it to share the user's profile/avatar as well as find Holons and players in their local area.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Desktop](#holooasis)| This is the desktop implementation of the HoloOASIS Provider and uses the desktop version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Unity](#holooasis)| This is the Unity implementation of the HoloOASIS Provider and uses the Unity version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.TestHarness](#holooasis)| This is the Test Harness of the HoloOASIS Provider.